-- Clinical staff must ensure that they follow this policy and follow the procedures that are set out within it. - Clinical staff must ensure that consent has been sought and obtained before any care, intervention or treatment is delivered. - All Clinical Staff to be familiar with the 5 statutory principles. - To follow the legislation as set out in Trust Policy & Procedures. - To have regard to the MCA 2005 Code of Practice. - To complete Mental Capacity Act & DoLS training as prescribed
+- Clinical staff must ensure that they follow this policy and adhere to the procedures that are set out within it. - Clinical staff must ensure that consent has been sought and obtained before any care, intervention or treatment is delivered.
+If there is a question over a patient's mental capacity to consent then a capacity assessment should be undertaken.
+Further information on assessments can be found in section 7. - All Clinical Staff should be familiar with the 5 statutory principles (outlined in section 6.1 of this Policy). - To follow the legislation as set out in Trust Policy & Procedures. - To have regard to the MCA 2005 Code of Practice. - To complete Mental Capacity Act 2005 & DoLS training as prescribed.

-4.8 Mental Capacity Act Link Practitioners
+4.8 Link Practitioners

-- Assist with embedding the principles of the MCA within their service. - Provide feedback where appropriate on use of MCA and DoLS, specific issues and concerns, and training to their Team. - Promote MCA & DoLS training - Encourage colleagues to seek advice regarding MCA and DoLS through the LPT MCA and DoLS Advice process: lpt.safeguardingduty@nhs.net
+- Assist with embedding the principles of the MCA within their service. - Provide support and guidance when required on the use of the MCA and DoLS.

+- Support with and raise any specific issues and concerns and provide training to their team. - Promote MCA & DoLS training. - Encourage colleagues to seek advice regarding MCA and DoLS through the LPT Safeguarding Team at lpt.safeguardingduty@nhs.net or call 295 8977